Richard Padley

 Richard is experienced in all manner of general criminal matters.
 He is confident in presenting complex legal and factual submissions to both lay and legal tribunals.
 He works well with people of all backgrounds.
 He can quickly get to grip with cases and is attentive and appreciative of the importance of detail.
 Richard has expertise in dealing with matters involving aspects of mental health, drawing from his expertise in writing ‘A Practical Guide to the use of Expert Evidence in Criminal Trials’ and presenting seminars on the topic.
 Richard is well verse with the practical necessities in ensuring cell site and forensic evidence can be appropriately presented, and in appropriates case, undermined.

-Fraud and Money Laundering
+Fraud, Financial Crime, and Money Laundering

 R v KM and AO (Warwick CC): Prosecution of two individuals for money laundering offences arising from finding over £100,000 cash under an upturned mattress.

-R v R and T (Woolwich CC): Prosecuted R and T in relation to the fraudulent abuse of a solicitors client account, used by a legal assistant for the purposes of purchasing investment property.
+R v R and T (Woolwich CC): Prosecuted R and T in relation to the fraudulent abuse of a solicitor’s client account, used by a legal assistant for the purposes of purchasing investment property.

 Op Limestone (Southwark CC): Led by James Norman, the successful prosecution of two individuals for money laundering offences in respect of a central London money service bureau, with criminal property exceeding £6m.